Restaurants Brighton guide to

 Start your evening with some quality pre-theatre dining.
 Book now to reserve those pre-show seats and get ready for the main event.

 As crowds spill out of theatres and tents there is a general air of wanting more!
 We have prepared an excellent selection of cocktail bars for you to sample, with mixology flare to rival any acrobat and as fruity a punch as the most sensational of cabarets.
-For the latest word on the street on where to get your cocktail fix, check out the BRAVO Best Cocktail top twenty winners too.
+For an award winning cocktail fix, check out the BRAVO Best Cocktail top 20 winners too.

 Explore The Lanes